Idaho Court Records

 How Can I Find an Inmate for Free in Idaho?

-Petition the record custodian for a fee waiver stating how providing free access to inmate information serves the public best interests.
+Petition the record custodian for a fee waiver, stating how providing free access to inmate information serves the public's best interests.
 The appeal must also show that the requester needs the inmate information for non-commercial purposes.
 Otherwise, the requester must bear the cost of searching, reproducing, and certifying the inmate record requested.

 How to Find Old Inmate Records in Idaho

-The information on discharged inmates is not available online.
-Ergo, a requester must contact the Department of Corrections by mail or using this online questionnaire.
+Information on discharged inmates is not available online.
+Therefore, a requester must contact the Department of Corrections by mail or use this online questionnaire.
 If the inmate is under probation or parole, send a public information request to the Commission of Pardons and Parole at paroleweb@idoc.idaho.gov.

 How do I Find Inmate Death Records in Idaho?